Creating a custom environment key for safe area insets

 #endif

-We can now define a custom environment key.
-Let’s call it SafeAreaInsetsKey:
+We can now define a custom environment key for reading this safe area inset value:

 private struct SafeAreaInsetsKey: EnvironmentKey {